-What is the significance of this mysterious and universal symbol and how did it come to represent so much for so many civilizations?
+What is the significance of this mysterious and universal symbol, and how did it come to represent so much for so many civilizations?

 EGYPT to GREECE to the GARDEN OF EDEN: The Ouroboros Origins

 The ouroboros’ origin dates back to ancient Egypt as a symbol of the sun and the sun disk’s travels.
-Encrypted in the Enigmatic Book of the Netherworld, the engraved stone book found in King Tutankhamun’s tomb, the ouroboros is part of the story of Ra’s mythical journey in the underworld and is one of the first instances of the symbol being depicted swallowing its tail.
+Encrypted in the Enigmatic Book of the Netherworld, the engraved stone book found in King Tutankhamun’s tomb, the ouroboros is part of the story of Ra’s mythical journey in the underworld, and is one of the first instances of the symbol being depicted swallowing its tail.
 As described in the Egyptian Book of the Dead, the Ouroboros is connected to the creator god Atum, often described as being in the form of a water serpent.

-From Egypt, the Ouroboros found its path to ancient Phoenicians to ancient Greece, where it is believed the symbol received its name as it is known today.
+From Egypt, the Ouroboros found its path to ancient Phoenicians and ancient Greece, where it is believed the symbol received its name as it is known today.
 Greek alchemists associated the ouroboros symbol with gold and the path of endless return, or the “One in All.”

-In fact, Plato writes of the Ouroboros as being the first living creature in the universe and that the self-swallowing being represents a completely self-contained system with no need for anything outside of itself.
+In fact, Plato writes of the Ouroboros as being the first living creature in the universe, and that the self-swallowing being represents a completely self-contained system with no need for anything outside of itself.

 From Plato’s interpretation, the Gnostics expanded on the theory that the Ouroboros represents the soul of the world.

-For some the embodiment of evil; for others the reflection of knowledge, in the Judeo-Christian tradition, the Ouroboros, which we know as the serpent in the Garden of Eden, represents the external or human-bound world, or one that resides outside of “God.”
+For some it is the embodiment of evil; for others the reflection of knowledge, in the Judeo-Christian tradition, the Ouroboros, which we know as the serpent in the Garden of Eden, represents the external or human-bound world, or one that resides outside of “God.”

 It can also be said that the snake, or ouroboros, can be attributed to what we now call “awareness,” in that after listening to the snake and eating from the Tree of Knowledge, Adam and Eve became aware of their nakedness, or innate humanity.